insidegadgets/GBxCart-RW/README.txt

 GBxCart RW

-A device for reading game ROMs, save games and restoring saves for GB, GBC and GBA carts from your PC via USB.
+A device for reading game ROMs, backing up & restoring saves and flashing re-writable flash carts for GB, GBC and GBA carts from your PC via USB.

 Licensed under GPL.